Book an

 What is Dry Needling?

-Dry needling is a therapeutic therapy that requires inserting thin, filiform needles into specific muscle tissues to reduce musculoskeletal pain and improve mobility.
-Unlike acupuncture, which is conventional Chinese medicine, dry needling targets myofascial trigger points.
-Whether you are struggling with chronic discomfort, muscle tightness, or any specific pain, our skilled and ABHRS-certified doctors are here to deliver the best possible care for your needs.
+This therapy is a therapeutic technique that requires inserting thin, filiform needles into specific muscle tissues to reduce musculoskeletal pain and improve mobility.
+Unlike acupuncture, which is conventional Chinese medicine, it targets myofascial trigger points.
+If you are struggling with any forms of discomfort, muscle tightness, or any specific pain, our well-skilled and ABHRS-qualified doctors are always on hand to provide you with the best possible care.

 2. Needle Insertion